-- Adopt Quality First Teaching Strategies - Differentiate teaching to include all pupils - Assess and monitor progress of all pupils - Identify pupils with SEN and gather supporting evidence - Ensure additional provision for pupils with SEN is planned and implemented and offer guidance to additional staff supporting children with SEN. - Ensure paperwork is kept up to date (Educator, SEND profiles) - Liaise with the SENCO when appropriate

-- Develop strong, supportive relationships with parents/carers - Set and review SMART targets termly, setting new ones if met early - Gather the views of pupils with SEN
+- Adopt Quality First Teaching Strategies - Adapt teaching to include all pupils - Assess and monitor progress of all pupils - Identify pupils with SEN and gather supporting evidence - Ensure additional provision for pupils with SEN is planned and implemented and offer guidance to additional staff supporting children with SEN. - Ensure paperwork is kept up to date (Insight, SEND profiles) - Liaise with the SENCO when needed - Develop strong, supportive relationships with parents/carers - Set and review SMART targets termly, setting new ones if met early - Gather the views of pupils with SEN - Engage with the termly SENCO meetings as part of the assess, plan, do review cycle

-Role of the SENCo
+Role of the SENCO

-The SENCo works with the Headteacher to determine the strategic development of this policy, and works closely with staff to ensure the school fulfils the aims in the policy.
+The SENCO works with the Headteacher to determine the strategic development of this policy, and works closely with staff to ensure the school fulfils the aims in the policy.
 Responsibilities include:

-- Coordinating provision for pupils with SEN and recording this on SPTO (school tracking system) - Liaising with and giving advice to teachers and teaching assistants - Overseeing pupil records - Liaising with parents - Contributing to INSET and supporting CPD - Filing all advice, test results and observations from other agencies for each child and ensuring that the class teacher has copies. - Liaising with external agencies and support services - Reporting to the Headteacher and Governor responsible for SEN
+- Coordinating provision for pupils with SEN and recording this on school tracking systems - Liaising with and giving advice to teachers and teaching assistants - Overseeing pupil records - Liaising with parents - Contributing to INSET and supporting CPD - Filing all advice, test results and observations from other agencies for each child and ensuring that the class teacher has copies. - Liaising with external agencies and support services - Reporting to the Headteacher and Governor responsible for SEN